OpenAI’s ChatGPT ‘Ads’ Controversy: The Real Story

 FAQs

-What happened to the app suggestions?
+What happened to the app suggestions after the backlash?

 Comments